TheCodeLab/IntenseLogic/README.md

 [`@tiffany_public`](https://twitter.com/tiffany_public)

 ## License
-Copyright (c) 2012 Intense Logic Development Team
+Copyright (c) 2012 IntenseLogic Development Team

 This software is provided 'as-is', without any express or implied warranty.
 In no event will the authors be held liable for any damages